Jefiozie/nx-jefiozie/articles/angular-builders.md

     - ___UNPUBLISHED___km11cdi7_aM9aIMIUNqmPZwbQSvznhodCmzToqjeA
 ---

 In this post, we will try to explain the basics theory around the Angular CLI builders and how you can build a Custom Builder.
 How to build a Custom Builder will be done based on a builder we've created with a very general use case, Image Optimization.
-Today I will only show you a simple example.
+In this article we will only show a simple example.

 # History